DerKevinRiehl/HierarchicalConfusionMatrix/README.md

 We suggest to aggregate the single object confusion matrixes by summing them up.

 ## Citations
-Please cite our paper if you find hierarchical confusion matrix useful: [CITATION STILL IN PROGRESS].
+Please cite our paper if you find hierarchical confusion matrix useful: [Riehl et al., 2022] Riehl, K., Neunteufel, M., Hemberg, M. (2022).
+Hierarchical confusion matrix for classification performance evaluation.
+In revision at Journal of the Royal Statistical Society:Series C..